EddyVerbruggen/nativescript-i18n/README.md

 	<string name="app_name">demo</string>
 	<string name="title_activity_kimera">demo</string>
 	~~~
-- **Sometimes you might need to fully delete the app from the device/sim for the plugin to fully work** (usually only when it's installed at a later stage of the development)
+- **Sometimes you might need to fully delete the app from the device/sim for the plugin to fully work** (usually only when the plugin is installed at a later stage of the project development)

 ####JS files####
 ~~~